 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

 New research has identified the microRNAs that play a key role in combating SARS-CoV-2.

 Scientists first discovered microRNAs in the mid-1990s.
 MicroRNAs are tiny fragments of RNA genetic sequence produced within the cells.

 They play a role in regulating how the body turns its genetic information into proteins.
-They are also important in several conditions, ranging from cancer to cardiac disease, dementia, and viral infections.
+They are also

 When the body recognizes viral RNA within a cell, it produces a range of microRNAs that both enhance the body’s inflammatory response and act directly on the virus.
 The response is specific to each virus.